 ★ Euro (€)

 The Azores are an archipelago in the middle of the Atlantic Ocean that hides one of Europe's most untouched natural areas.
 Here you will encounter green landscapes, volcanoes, waterfalls and hot springs.
 The nature feels both dramatic and peaceful at the same time.
 The Azores consist of several islands with their own experiences, where each place offers something unique to see.
-There are good opportunities for hiking, boat trips and nature experiences.
+There are great opportunities for hiking and cool nature experiences.
 The Azores are perfect for those who want to travel a little outside the most classic tourist destinations.

-Portugal is known for many things, including its food culture, wine and beautiful coastal landscapes.
-Food plays an important role in everyday life, and many dishes are based on simple, fresh ingredients.
-Seafood is an important element, with classics such as grilled sardines and bacalhau served in many restaurants.
-The country is also known for its port wine, its traditional tiles (azulejos) and its handicrafts.
-Portugal is also strongly associated with football, not least through one of the world's most famous footballers, Cristiano Ronaldo, who was born in Madeira.
+Portugal is known for many things, including its food culture, wine and beautiful coastal region.
+Everyday life revolves around food and many recipes are made from simple, fresh ingredients.
+Seafood is a key component, along with classics such as grilled sardines and bacalhau, which are served in many restaurants.
+Port wine, azulejos (traditional tiles) are also central to Portugal.
+Portugal is a real football country, and it is no wonder since one of the world's most famous footballers, Cristiano Ronaldo, comes from here.

 We use our own cookies and third-party cookies so we can display the website to you and better understand how you use it, allowing us to improve the services we offer.